Iftahp/yeastTLM/README.md

 - tables
 - figures

-All, but the data folder will contain the outputs of the executed code below.
+All, but the data folder will contain the outputs of the code excution.
 The data folder contains all of the data files needed.
+> **Note:** The data folder contians large sized files (above 100 MB).

 The final result should be:
 ```